Wednesday, 10 December 2025

 Previous chapter

-Now I have had time to examine my twelve-year old build in detail there are some issues with the kit vs the restored vehicle.
-There are two main areas I need to address, one of which is making good an original build mishap, and the other, a very prominent inaccuracy issue with the bodywork.
+Now I have had time to examine my twelve-year old build in detail there are some issues I see with the kit compared to the actual restored vehicle.
+There are three main areas that I felt needed addressing.
+One is making good an original build mishap, the second is a very prominent inaccuracy issue with the bodywork, and the third concerns the fitment of the body to the chassis.
 Then there will be some additional detail to add here and there.

 Tuesday, 25 March 2025